iadeelzafar/GitDiary/README.md

  `bash .git/hooks/pre-commit`

- **Save your uncommitted changes of branch A to a new branch B while resetting branch A to when it was last committed**
+ **Save your uncommitted changes of branch X to a new branch Y while resetting branch X to when it was last committed**

 ```
 git checkout -b <new-branch>